-5.3.
 Strategies Describe the procedures used by the State to accomplish outreach to families of children likely to be eligible for child health assistance or other public or private health coverage to inform them of the availability of the programs, and to assist them in enrolling their children in such a program.
 (Section 2102(c)(1)) (42CFR 457.90)

 Outreach efforts include all uninsured low-income North Carolina children potentially eligible for Title XIX or Title XXI coverage.
-Tribal organizations collaborate with State and local outreach staff to assist with educating tribal members about the North Carolina Medicaid. and NC Health Choice programs.
+Tribal organizations collaborate with State and local outreach staff to assist with educating tribal members about the North Carolina Medicaid.

 Education includes how to apply, eligibility criteria, covered benefits, how to access healthcare services, and appropriate use of the Emergency Room.
 North Carolina Department of Health Benefits representatives, will craft best practice strategies to reach the State's American Indian communities and consult with the ECBI that may impact federally recognized members or providers to ensure that all families with potentially eligible children are contacted and informed about this program and the health care benefits available to low-income children.

-The North Carolina Division of Public Health runs a State-supported toll-free specialized resource line focused specifically on the needs, questions, benefits, and resources available to families of children with special needs. in both the Health Check and NC Health Choice programs.
+The North Carolina Division of Public Health runs a State-supported toll-free specialized resource line focused specifically on the needs, questions, benefits, and resources available to families of children with special needs.
 The helpline provides telephone assistance for families with children with special needs and providers regarding health insurance and healthcare needs.
 The toll-free number is available to callers from 8 a.m. until 5 p.m.

 Monday through Friday at 1-800-737-3028.
-Additional outreach to families of children with special health care needs is done via health care providers and community-based organizations; NC Children's Developmental Services Agencies; Family Support Networks; the Exceptional Children's Assistance Center; and various diagnosis-specific groups such as the United Cerebral Palsy Association and the NC Autism Society.
+Additional outreach to families of children with special health care needs is done via health care providers and community-based organizations; NC Children's Developmental Services Agencies; Family Support Networks; the Exceptional Children's Assistance Center; and various diagnosis-specific groups such as the United Cerebral Palsy Association and the NC

+Autism Society.

 A claims analysis for the 2014 State Fiscal Year revealed that out of the 20,016 NC Health Choice claims for Emergency Department visits, the top three reasons for the visits were: 1) asthma; 2) long-term use of medication; and 3) fever.
-In an effort to promote the most appropriate utilization of primary care and emergency room care, the NC Medicaid Health Choice Program implementeds targeted efforts to promote wellness and disease management strategies.
-Related outreach materials have been were developed in both English and Spanish.
+In an effort to promote the most appropriate utilization of primary care and emergency room care, the NC Medicaid Program implemented targeted efforts to promote wellness and disease management strategies.
+Related outreach materials were developed in both English and Spanish.